teklynk/twitch_shoutout/README.md

 **NEW FEATURES**

+**!watchclip** Play a clip that was posted into chat.
+This will only play clips from your own channel.

 **!stopclip** to stop/reload the browser source in case a clip is just way too long, cringey or playing at an inappropriate time.
 Limited to Mods and Streamer.
 Can also use (!sostop, !stopso, !stopclip, !clipstop, !clipreload).

 **!replayso, !soreplay, !clipreplay, !replayclip** will replay the previous shout-out clip.
 Maybe you just have to see that clip again :)